 When one takes into account that the roads surrounding and leading to Site BL1 are country lanes, some less than two lanes wide, development of a further 350 additional dwellings would have a cumulative severe adverse impact.
 'Improvements within the transport network that could cost-effectively limit the significant impacts of the development (NPPF para 32) could only be carried out by widening all the roads and removing their rural character.
 The internal road system within Dickens Heath was specifically designed to deter through traffic with narrow roads and sharp bends that even the local bus or lorries have to cross the centre line to navigate.
 Parked cars on the road create long tailbacks and considerable congestion is caused at peak times.
-At peak times, Dickens Heath Road is severely congested by Tidbury Green School which situation would be made worse by the extra cars from the proposed new developments.
 Therefore, Site BL1a can justifiably be rejected because the effects of it on the local roads would be severe.